-In relation to the concerns raised in the public submissions with regard to gene technology and GM food, ANZFA has prepared a public discussion paper on the safety assessment process for GM food.
+In relation to the concerns raised in the public submissions with regard to gene technology and GM food, ANZFA has prepared a public discussion paper on the safety assessment process for GM food2.
 This is widely available and may assist in addressing some of the concerns raised by the public.
-Other government and industry bodies are also addressing the broader concerns in relation to gene technology.
+In addition, in collaboration with Biotechnology Australia, ANZFA has produced an information pamphlet entitled Genetically Modified Foods that has been distributed throughout Australian supermarkets.
+Other government agencies such as the Office of the Gene Technology Regulator (OGTR) in Australia, and the Environmental Risk Management Authority (ERMA) in New Zealand, and industry bodies are also addressing the broader concerns in relation to gene technology.